-- · Go to www.lp.uworld.com/login - · Use the credential sent to you by Themis/UWorld

-After you login, you may change your temporary password
+- Go to www.lp.uworld.com/login (must use the Learning Platform link) - Use the credentials sent to you by Themis/UWorld (or use existing login) - After you login, you may change your temporary password

-The UWorld MBE QBank is an assessment tool consisting of over 2,000 practice multiple-choice questions.
+The UWorld MBE QBank is an assessment tool consisting of over 2,000 practice multiplechoice questions.
 Over 1,375 questions are released, licensed MBE questions from the National Conference of Bar Examiners.